jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 This was never officially said to me.
 Remember being far from the frontline makes people not realize the consequences of their actions.
 In fact, most insurance decision-makers today have never even spoken with a customer, nevermind processed a claim.
 They'd watch Smithereens with no tearful recognition.

 Simply put, with no pain felt, there was no problem to solve.
+In fact, the more disorganization at the bottom meant the more lucrative garbage meetings at the top.

 Thus, now I know how to fix my failure.
 The key to success, for me and you Stargazer, is making a modern lever of power.
 With it, we make frontline pain common knowledge.
 By knowing our society's pain, we turn extras into player gods who take control of their lives.